OpenDSA/OpenDSA/RST/en/FormalLang/Compiler.rst

       :alt: st1ptree

 d.
-How does one build a parser?
+How does one build a :term:`parser`?

    * from scratch
    * using a parser generator such as yacc